Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Upper bound on the number of Bobs

-\begin{theorem} The maximum number of Bobs who sequentially share the task of preparing remote state at Alice's end from the equatorial circle, $\theta=\frac{\pi}{2}$, of the Bloch sphere, reduces gradually from six to zero as the initially shared pure state varies from a maximally entangled state towards a pure product state. \end{theorem}
+\begin{theorem} The maximum number of Bobs who sequentially share the task of preparing remote state at Alice's end from the equatorial circle (i.e. $\theta=\frac{\pi}{2}$) of the Bloch sphere, reduces gradually from six to zero with non-classical advantage achieved by all of them when the initially shared pure state varies from a maximally entangled state towards a pure product state. \end{theorem}